Presented in collaboration with the CBABC Children's Law Section and Youth advisory participants

 Effectively listening to children will be a focus on the afternoon of day two.
 From the call for cultural competency in the Truth and Reconciliation recommendations to the emergence of child advocacy centres and the Aboriginal Family Court, this Conference will update you on key recent developments affecting your practice.
 Children’s legal entitlements apply across all areas of legal practice: Aboriginal law; administrative law, dispute resolution, constitutional law and human rights; criminal justice; health law; immigration law; family law, child protection, privacy and access; SOGIC (sexual orientation and gender identity), and wills, estates and trusts.
 Children’s lives do not begin and end with any particular area of the law, so join us to reflect on how you can strengthen your practice in support of children.

-Law Society of BC CPD Hours: 13.5 hours - 6.75 hours for each day (A minimum of 2 hours pertaining to professional responsibility and ethics, client care, and relations, and/or practice management).
+Law Society of BC CPD Hours: 12 hours - 6.75 hours for each day (For Rebroadcasts: A minimum of 2.25 hours pertaining to professional responsibility and ethics, client care, and relations, and/or practice management).

 Please note that the CPD hours of the rebroadcast may differ from the CPD hours of the original, live program.